Dreams of empire

 The aimless longing for glory.

-The phrase pre-dates Napolean and it is first found in print in William Somervile's blank verse poem Hobbinol, 1740:
+The phrase pre-dates Napoleon and it is first found in print in William Somervile's blank verse poem Hobbinol, 1740:

 Nor is thy grandeur, mighty Hobbinol!